 - - Botanical Name - Bracken Fern - Pteridium aquilinum Hardy Planting Zones - 3-10 Sun or Shade – Sun and Partial Shade Mature Height - 2-4' Mature Width - 18-24" Bloom Season – Spring Gardener Status - Beginner

-Bracken Fern - The botanical Latin name is Pteridium Aquilinum.
+Bracken Fern's botanical Latin name is Pteridium Aquilinum

 It is more commonly referred to as Bracken Fern or Fiddlehead Fern.
 This variety is a particular species of fern that is identified by its large divided leaves and lush green color though towards the base of the plant it does have some reddish and yellow hues that appear.
 This plant can grow upwards to a height of four feet when matured, and it increases very rapidly if its living conditions are just right.

-The Bracken Fern is a very tolerable plant able to survive in hardiness zones 4-7.
+Bracken Fern is a very tolerable plant able to survive in hardiness zones 4-7

 It can tolerate full sun but prefers a place with some shading.
 It does not do well in total shade.
 Its soil requirements are also much like its sun requirements in that it can handle different sorts of soil conditions.
 Optimally, it prefers slightly acidic and moist soil but can survive in dry, highly acidic soils.
 It does not, however, do well in a soil where drainage is inferior.

 Ferns, in general, do not reproduce and spread with seeds or fruits.
 Instead, they reproduce with the use of spores or sex cells.
 The larger varieties of ferns use spores while smaller ones use sex cells.
 The Bracken, in particular, reproduces twice a year via the use of spores.
 The Bracken Fern does not produce flowers of any kind.

 Bracken Fern has been used as a food source for ages and by many civilizations